suixinsuo/olympus-protocol/docs/GettingStarted.md

 contract("My Basic Fund test", accounts => {
 ```

-In the previous function we modified the initialize function, if we try to run the test case now, it will fail with an error.
+In the previous function we modified the initialize function.
+If we try to run the test case now, it will fail with an error.

 > Error: Invalid number of arguments to Solidity function

-The worst part of a failing test is that the result of a test case affects the other test of the flow, so all tests will probably fail (don't panic).
+The worst part of a failing test is that the result of a test case affects the following tests, so all tests will probably fail (don't panic).
 Let's add the default value first by adding a line to the dummy data

 ``` {.sourceCode .javascript}
 const fundData = {